 Essential oils contain the life essence of plants, and you can make them at home.
 Making essential oils at home varies from simple to complex and can take anywhere from a few hours to weeks depending on the method you choose.
 The results vary from a dilute plant essences in a carrier oil to extremely pure essential oils.

 There are five methods for making essential oils at home depending on the equipment you have available, the end product you'd like, and how much time you wish to spend.

-- Steam distillation
+- Home distillation

 Making Essential Oils

 You need the following items for any of the methods of making essential oils:

 - Fresh flowers, herbs, spices, or citrus peels of your choice

 - Carrier oil - The following are the most popular choices of these light scented oils:

 - Sweet almond oil